 - The use of any electrical or mechanical device designed or used to shock or prod a horse for the purpose of increasing the horse’s speed when it is being exhibited prior to sale, except for the use of a whip, spurs, or items otherwise permitted by the rules of the governing breed association, federation, or other regulatory bodies.

 It is critical that any person involved in the sale of a horse in Florida comply with the requirements in the FAC because any violation resulting in actual damages to a person are considered unfair and deceptive trade practices and give rise to an award of actual damages, attorneys’ fees and court costs, and civil penalties.
 Many other states have their own laws governing equine transactions, with similar consequences for violations.
 If you are planning on buying or selling horses as owner, seller, trainer or agent, there is no time like the present to review your agreements and best practices relating to horse sales in the states where you conduct business.

-Stay tuned for Part II, which will review requirements for written agency agreements, commission agreements, and disclosure of ownership interests in horses of trainers and agents.
+In Part II, I review requirements for written agency agreements, commission agreements, and disclosure of ownership interests in horses of trainers and agents.

 If you have any questions relating to this topic or other equine law matters, please contact Karin Corbett, Esquire at 484-531-1702 or email@example.com.

 Karin Corbett is a business attorney and litigator who effectively prevents, resolves and litigates legal disputes for businesses and individuals alike in a variety of industries; but her focus is primarily in the construction & real estate and equine industries.

 As a construction and real estate attorney, Ms. Corbett negotiates contracts, analyzes and advises clients on all types of business matters, litigates contract claims.